celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![NPX Hardhat](./images/npx_hardhat.png)

-In this menu, you can use the **Up** and **Down** arrow key and **Enter** to select **Create a JavaScript project**.
-Then press 3x **Emter**, to add the .gitignore and Hardhat toolbox.
+In this menu, you can use the **Up** and **Down** arrow keys to navigate and select **Create a JavaScript project** using the **Enter** key.
+Once you have made your selection, press **Enter** three times to add the .gitignore file and the Hardhat toolbox.

 ![Install Hardhat Boilerplate](./images/hardhat_install_boilerplate.png)

-After this, you should have the basic boilerplate of Hardhat.
-Here a quick description of the different folders and files added:
+After completing the previous step, you should now have the basic Hardhat boilerplate code.
+Here is a quick description of the folders and files that have been added:

-- **contracts/**            - Folder to contain all your smart contract
+- **contracts/**            - This folder contains all your smart contract code.
-- **scripts/**              - Folder to contain scripts we will write, to deploy our contract
+- **scripts/**              - This folder contains scripts that we will write to deploy our contracts.
-- **test/**                 - Folder tp contain all the Hardhat tests, to test our contract
+- **test/**                 - This folder contains all the Hardhat tests used to test our contracts.
-- **.gitignore**            - File that list all the files we don't want to upload on GitHub
+- **.gitignore**            - This file lists all the files we don't want to upload on GitHub.
-- **hardhat.config.js**     - File that has all the settings for Hardhat
+- **hardhat.config.js**     - This file contains all the settings for Hardhat.
-- **README.md**             - File that serve as a documentation and a home page for this repository
+- **README.md**             - This file serves as documentation and the homepage for this repository.

 ### Install more dependencies